Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Introduction

 The quantum Boltzmann equation was first proposed on phenomenological grounds by Nordheim \cite{Nordheim} and Uehling and Uhlenbeck \cite{UehlingUhlenbeck} as a quantum-mechanical correction to the classical Boltzmann equation, taking into account the statistics of the particles.
 For a spatially homogeneous gas of fermions in three dimensions, it reads

 Here, the unknown $F = F_T(p)$ is a probability density function in momentum space, and we use the short-hand notations $F = F(p)$, $F' = F (p')$, $F_* = F(p_*)$ and $F_* ' = F(p_* ' )$.
-The scattering amplitude is calculated quantum-mechanically in Born approximation, namely
+The function $b (p p_* p' p_*')$ is the scattering amplitude and its precise form depends on the scaling limit under which \eqref{boltzmann} is obtained.
+In this article, we are mostly interested in a regime of weak interactions.
+Here, the amplitude is calculated quantum-mechanically in the Born approximation to second order and takes the form (up to geometric constants)

-where $\hat v(k)$ is the Fourier transform of the interaction potential, and $E_p$ is the kinetic energy of a particle with momentum $ p \in \R^3$.
+where $\hat v(k)$ is the Fourier transform of the microscopic interaction potential.
+In other regimes -- for instance, in the low-density limit described below -- two-body interactions are not weak and the scattering amplitude needs to be computed taking into account all orders in the potential.

 Despite important mathematical efforts, the rigorous derivation of \eqref{boltzmann} from first principles remains an important open problem in mathematical physics.
-This amounts to analyzing the microscopic dynamics governed by the Schr\"odinger equation with respect to microscopic variables $(t,x) \in \R\times \R^3 $ and coupling $\lambda>0 $, and studying the asymptotic dynamics in a suitable scaling regime.
-In this regard, two main approaches have been previously investigated in the literature. \begin{enumerate}[leftmargin=*] \item In the \textit{weak-coupling} limit one considers the {macroscopic} set of variables $(X,T)$, defined in terms of the microscopic variables $(t,x)$ as follows
+This amounts to analyzing the microscopic dynamics of an interacting particle system governed by the Schr\"odinger equation, and the standing conjecture states that the equation \eqref{boltzmann} emerges in a suitable scaling limit.

-The scaling reimge $t = \lambda^2 T$ is also known as the \textit{kinetic scaling limit}.
-It is then conjectured that the equation \eqref{boltzmann} emerges as $\lambda \downarrow 0 $ as the time evolution for the Wigner transform of the density matrix of the system.
-For partial results in this direction, see e.g. \cite{Bendetto2005,Bendetto2007,Bendetto2008,ChenGuo2015,ESY2004,Lukkarinen2009,Pulvirenti2006}.
-Most notably, it has been proven \cite{ChenGuo2015,ChenHolmer2023} that under conditional regularity assumptions, the associated $N$-particle BBGKY hierarchy converges to a hierarchy that does \textit{not} yield the quantum Boltzmann equation \eqref{boltzmann} as a fully tensorized solution.
-The limiting equation is quadratic in $F$ and resembles the classical Boltzmann equation.